HAPPY THANKSGIVING TO ALL!

 A tasty new seminar in our Culinary Arts Dept.!
 “Famous Foods of Anime”!
 If you want to learn the difference between sushi and sashimi, or what melon-bread is, class is in session right here.

 Anime Academy has begun an ambitious project to provide download links to as many of our reviewed animes as legally possible.
 Links are provided primarily to an old and highly reputable site, known now as BakaBT.
 All linked shows are legal for download in the US.
 BakaBT is extremely particular about which clients they allow: for your reference, they publish a whitelist of acceptable clients and release numbers here.
 We have also started linking to sites where licenced shows may be viewed online for a fee, or DVD/Blurays purchased.
+UPDATE: BakaBT has recently changed its operation, and is now restricted membership.
+If you had an account there before, you should still be able to get in.
+If not, they will have a system in place soon to apply for membership.
+Evidently there have been problems with unwarranted harassment regarding copyright issues.
+Meanwhile, our project to provide lawful downloads of unlicenced material will continue — just undecided as to how to proceed.

 With thousands of students, a vast library and plenty of lectures available each semester, it’s no doubt that we’ve grown to become the most respected institution for anime academics.
 And with so many areas of expertise at your disposal, choosing a major may just be harder than any final exam you’ll ever take!
 But don’t get me wrong; enrolling in classes is easy, but there is much to learn to go from a green Freshman to a learned Graduate Student.